Experts Say This Is How Long You Should Date Before You Start Leaving Stuff At Their Place

 How to talk to them about about it.

-If you want to start keeping a few things at at their place, Safran tells Elite Daily it’s a good idea to talk to them about it.
-“You need to be straight forward and say ‘It's hard for me to keep carrying x around in my bag, can I keep x here?’,” says Safran.
+If you want to start keeping a few things at your SO's place, Safran tells Elite Daily you should start by talking about it first.
+“You need to be straightforward and say ‘It's hard for me to keep carrying X around in my bag, can I keep X here?’"

-Lee says to cater the conversation to the type of items you’d like to leave behind.
-“If it's simple, like a toothbrush a simple, ‘Hey, do you mind if I leave this in your bathroom?’ will suffice.
-If it's something more substantial like clothes, then say, ‘Do you mind if I leave my pajamas here?’
+Lee says to cater the conversation to the types of items you’d like to leave behind.
+“If it's simple, like a toothbrush, a simple ‘Hey, do you mind if I leave this in your bathroom?’ will suffice.
+If it's something more substantial, like clothes, then say ‘Do you mind if I leave my pajamas here?’
 Start with a small item, you can take over the closet later,” says Lee.

 What their response says about the relationship.